bitrise-io/bitrise.io/known-xcode-issues.md

 ## Issues which occur with the Xcode Command Line Tools (`xcodebuild`), but not with Xcode.app

 * [xcodebuild hangs when a test causes EXC_BAD_ACCESS kernel exception](https://openradar.appspot.com/24222858)
+  * Note: this can happen only on sime iOS Simulators / iOS versions too, e.g. if the app only crashes on iOS 8, but not on iOS 9

 #### Every/Any Xcode command hangs